dj911ice/nameofapp/README.md

 * ... -->

 Hallo!
-I am Justin P. Dickerson (GitHub: dj911ice) a software enginee.
+I am Justin P. Dickerson (GitHub: dj911ice) a software engineer.

 The name of this app is called nameofapp (a bit of joke one must say...) locally and mytestappjpd on Heroku (https://mytestappjpd.herokuapp.com), and is my first application!
 Purpose of this application is to showcase